wwWallet/wallet-docs/docs/development-setup/01-getting-started.md

 c.
 Get Service Account Key
 - Navigate to "Project settings" > "Service accounts."
 - Under the "Firebase Admin SDK" section, click "Generate new private key" to download the JSON file.
-- in root of wallet-backend paste this file inside the `keys/` folder if the folder does not exist, then create it with name "firebaseConfig.json"
+- in root of wallet-backend paste this file inside the `keys/` folder if the folder does not exist, then create it with name `firebaseConfig.json`
 - The file name should be the same with the `notifications.serviceAccount` JSON attribute on the configuration of the wallet-backend-server which is located on the `config/` folder.
 That being said, the `notifications.serviceAccount` JSON attribute should be set to `firebaseConfig.json`
-- The `notifications.enabled` JSON attribute on the wallet-backend-server configuration should be set to `"true"`
+- The `notifications.enabled` JSON attribute on the wallet-backend-server configuration should be set to `true`

 d.
 Generate VAPID Key